pietroruzzante/copd-prediction/README.md

 # Predicting COPD onset risk thorugh Machine Learning techniques

-This project aims to predict the 10-year risk of developing Chronic Obstructive Pulmonary Disease (COPD) in aging adults using a logistic regression model.
+This project aimed to predict the 10-year risk of developing Chronic Obstructive Pulmonary Disease (COPD) in aging adults using a logistic regression model.
 The dataset comprises health data from 3,980 UK subjects, each represented by 18 baseline features and a binary COPD outcome (1 = COPD, 0 = No COPD).

 Dataset details:
 - Total subjects: 3,980